Matt Kettering – President, KIS; Financial Advisor, RJFS

 Choices

 Our clients have access to many choices.
 We have a wide range of investments including stocks, bonds, and mutual funds.
-But our clients can also add diversification to their portfolios with alternative investments, or utilize hedging to protect large stock positions.
+But our clients can also add diversification to their portfolios with alternative investments, or utilize hedging to preserve large stock positions.

 Considerations

 Investments mentioned may not be suitable for all investors.
 Investing involves risk and investors may incur a profit or a loss regardless of strategy selected, including diversification and asset allocation.

-Alternative investments are available only to those who meet specific suitability requirements, including minimum net worth tests.
+In a fee- based account clients pay a quarterly fee, based on the level of assets in the account, for the services of a financial advisor as part of an advisory relationship.
+In deciding to pay a fee rather than commissions, clients should understand that the fee may be higher than a commission alternative during periods of lower trading.
 Advisory fees are in addition to the internal expenses charged by mutual funds and other investment company securities.
 To the extent that clients intend to hold these securities, the internal expenses should be included when evaluating the costs of a fee-based account.
-Clients should periodically re-evaluate whether the use of an asset-based fee continues to be appropriate in servicing their needs.
-A list of additional considerations, as well as the fee schedule, is available in the firm’s Form ADV Part II as well as the client agreement
+Clients should periodically re-evaluate whether the use of asset-based fee continues to be appropriate in servicing their needs.
+A list of additional considerations, as well as the fee schedule, is available in the firm’s Form ADV Part 2A as well as the client agreement.
+Services rendered will be dependent on applicable agreements.